tmarkec/row_to_grow/README.md

 - As a site visitor, I want to be able to subscribe to newsletter so that I can receive promotions and informations about new products
 - As a site visitor, I want to be able to contact site owner so that I can get answers to any enquires that I have about the products or website
 #### Registered user
-- As a registered user, I want to be able to login and logout from the website
-- As a registered user, I want to be able to recove my password so that I can recover access to my account in case I forget my password
+- As a registered user, I want to be able to reset my password so that I can recover access to my account in case I forget my password
 - As a registered user, I want to be able to update my profile and delivery information
-- As a registered user, I want to be able to leave comments for posts so that I can engage with other users and leave feedback about certain posts
+- As a registered user, I want to be able to rate and review  product so I could leave feedback for other users and express my satisfaction or disatisfaction
+- As a registered user, I want to be able to update my rate and review of the product
-- As a registered user, I want to be able rate the products so that I can express my satisfaction or disatisfaction of the certain products
+- As a registered user, I want to be able to delete my rate and review of the product
 - As a registered user, I want to be able to view my order history on the profile page so that I can have better insight of my previous purchases
+- As a registered user, I want to be able to change my password so I can have greater control over my account in case I think it's compromised
+- As a registered user, I want to be able to save products to the wishlist so I can keep track of the products I am interested in
+- As a registered user, I want to be able to remove products from the wishlist so I can reduce clutter of my wishlist
 #### Site owner
-- As a site owner, I want to be able to create, update and delete posts so that I can control my website content
-- As a site owner, I want to be able to approve or delete comments so that I can filter out objectionable comments
-- As a site owner, I want to be able to delete users so that I can receive several benefits such as: manage my data, reduce liability & resource optimization
 - As a site owner I want to be able to add, update and delete products directly from the website so I don't have to access admin panel everytime I want to make changes to the products